How to build a successful career in public sector housing

 The COVID-19 pandemic, the Grenfell Tower Inquiry and the changing right-to-buy legislation are all examples of events that have led to significant shifts in the regulatory landscape in recent years, and this means that even a gap of a couple years in your training history could mean you are behind on important developments.
 As such, if you work in this sector, you will need to make sure you are regularly attending conferences and keeping up-to-date on the latest training modules, as well as staying on top of the latest industry news.

 Additionally, the fast-moving nature of the sector means that simply having past experience on your CV will not necessarily be enough to win over an employer.
 You will need to show evidence of how this experience translated into transferable skills, or be able to demonstrate NVQ or chartership status to prove your qualities as a candidate.
+When you're talking about your experience, think about not only what you did but how this made an impact to the community or stakeholder, as well as the company or authority you work/worked for.

 Good timekeeping